Spacebody/SPN-and-Image-Completion/README.md

 ### About this repo

-#### Motivation(TODO)
+#### Motivation

-The complexity of partition function is a key limiting factor in graphical model inference and learning.
-Sum-product network is a kind of architecture which is tractable, compared to the traditional Bayesian network.
+The complexity of the partition function is a key limiting factor in graphical model inference and learning.
+Sum-product network is a new kind of architecture which is tractable, compared to Bayesian network and Markov random fields.
+Recently, SPN have appealed to more and more researchers.
+This repo contains all files of my undergraduate thesis, a project to implement SPN and reproduce the results of image completion.

-#### Target(TODO)
+#### Target

-The target of this project is to reproduce the application of image completion in the original paper[1] which first proposed the SPN and build the foundation for any further research corresponding to SPN.
+The target of this project is to reproduce the results of the application to image completion proposed in the original paper[1].

-#### About SPN(TODO)
+#### About SPN

-SPNs are directed acyclic graphs with variables as leaves, sums, and products as the internal node, and weighted edges.
+SPNs are directed acyclic graphs with variables as leaves, sums, and products as the internal node, and probability as weighted edges.
 This architecture is tractable and aims to resolve the limiting factor, the complexity of the graphical model.
 Any tractable graphical model can be cast into SPNs.
 However, SPNs are more general.

 #### About Dataset